All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Average Weight Loss at 2.5mg: What the Data Shows

 Clinical trial data from the SURMOUNT and SURPASS programs provides the most reliable picture of what to expect at the 2.5mg dose.
 While most published results focus on final maintenance doses (5mg, 10mg, or 15mg), the early-phase data is still instructive.
+Check out our Zepbound weight loss timeline for detailed data.

 During the first four weeks at 2.5mg, participants in clinical trials lost an average of 3 to 5 percent of their starting body weight.
 For a person weighing 220 pounds, that translates to roughly 7 to 11 pounds.
 For someone at 180 pounds, the range is closer to 5 to 9 pounds.

-It is worth noting that individual results vary widely.
+Individual results vary widely.
 Some patients report losing only 1 to 2 pounds in the first month, while others see 10 pounds or more.
 Factors that influence your results at this dose include:

 • Starting body weight and BMI